 Dali Bai Nationality Autonomous Prefecture has one city and 11 counties within its jurisdiction.
-Its prefectural capital is Dali City ( including Xiaguan city and Dali ancient city ).
+Its prefectural capital is Dali City which includes the newer Xiaguan city and Dali ancient city.

-Some of them live there for months or even years, to observe and study the fascinating culture of Bai nationality.
+Some of them live there for months, or even years, to observe and study the fascinating culture of the Bai nationality.

-Dali is noted for its fine marble art pieces and craft objects, and the price for the quality is low.
-You may want to buy souvenirs here.
+Dali is noted for its fine marble art pieces and craft objects, with high quality items reasonably priced.
 Foreigners' Street is a good place to find bargains on marble objects.
-Cangshan Mountain marble is beautiful.
 The marble craft and art objects are noted in China and around the world.
-The marble often has unusual intricate patterns like flowers or like stripes like the planet Jupiter.
-The marble has unusual colors such as red, yellow, and jade-green, and some of the marble is striped and spotted in a variety of colors.
-Cangshan marble is famous in China.
-For some reason, the Chinese word for marble is "Dalishi" which literally means “Dali stone.
+The marble often has unusual and intricate patterns such as flowers or stripes like the planet Jupiter.
+There are many colors including red, yellow, and jade-green, and some of the marble is striped and spotted in a variety of colors.
+Cangshan mountain marble is beautiful and famous in China.
+For this reason, the Chinese word for marble is "Dalishi" which literally means “Dali stone.

 Three Cups of Tea is a traditional tea ceremony conducted by the Bai people to express their best wishes to the tea drinkers.
-The three cups of tea contain one bitter tea, one sweet tea and one aftertaste tea, and they are all served one after another.
-This unique tea-drinking convention has its cultural connotation of success and happiness often coming after hardship.
+The three cups of tea contain one bitter tea, one sweet tea and one aftertaste tea, lserved one after another.
+This unique tea-drinking custom communicates that success and happiness often coming after hardship.
 Travelers to Dali are often greeted by this ceremony.

-This is a very old way of dying cloth, which is still conducted by the ethnic people in China's remote regions such as Guizhou and Yunnan.
-In Dali, tourists can witness the ancient and complicated procedure engaging in batik, which is one significant part of the local Bai people's lifestyle.
+This is a very old way of dying cloth, which is still used by ethnic people in China's remote regions of Guizhou and Yunnan.
+In Dali, tourists can witness the ancient and complicated production of batik, and the significant role it plays in the local Bai people's lifestyle.